 Finally!
 The Montana Build trip had come!
 After making it to Bozeman, Ross and I started working on electrical systems and prep work before the GFC install.
 My Dad joined us with the Alaska Truck and the three of us cranked out the build.
 The truck totally transformed with; GFC camper, custom deck plate system, fridge slide, dual battery, Cell booster, CB radio and ditch lights!
 We then packed up the rigs and headed out to Pony, MT for one of the most epic campsites ever!
 Most of the upgrades worked flawlessly and we just made some minor tweaks.
 The drive home was epic and camping in the GFC was a dream come true.
 I have to say the highlight of the drive was crossing the Bear Tooth Pass into Wyoming.
-Returning home, things changed completely.
-My Girlfriend ended things and moved out, which surprised me and changed voided a planned trip south for the fall.
-The silver lining was that I was able to dust off the New England Plans and distract myself with planning what turned out to be an epic adventure!
+Returning home, things changed completely and due to unforeseen circumstances the New England Plans were pulled off the shelf and reimplemented for an epic adventure!

 Preparation for the New England Expedition began with allot of reorganizing and weight reduction of camping gear.
 This was followed by a shake down trip to North Carolina for the weekend and was the first time camping in the rain with the new GFC.
 I also got a chance to corner weigh the truck and was happy to see the bed layout was more balanced than I could have hoped for!
 Also the total weight was still below the GVW for the Tacoma.
 The final upgrade was a set of Nitto Ridge Grappler tires mounted on Method Racing Wheels, which turned out to be a great addition for the muddy conditions of New Hampshire and Vermont.